-The predominant social system, which flatters itself on its modernisation and its permanence, must now be confronted with a worthy enemy: the equally modern negative forces which it produces.
+The predominant social system, which flatters itself on its modernization and its permanence, must now be confronted with a worthy enemy: the equally modern negative forces which it produces.
 Let the dead bury their dead.
-The advance of history has a practical demystifying effect-it helps exorcise the ghosts which haunt the revolutionary consciousness.
+The advance of history has a practical demystifying effect -- it helps exorcise the ghosts which haunt the revolutionary consciousness.
 Thus the revolution of everyday life comes face to face with the enormity of its task.
 The revolutionary project must be reinvented, as much as the life it announces.
 If the project is still essentially the abolition of class society, it is because the material conditions upon which revolution was based are still with us.
 But revolution must be conceived with a new coherence and a new radicalism, starting with a clear grasp of the failure of those who first began it.
-Otherwise its fragmentary realisation will bring about only a new division of society.
+Otherwise its fragmentary realization will bring about only a new division of society.

 The fight between the powers-that-be and the new proletariat can only be in terms of the totality.
-And for this reason the future revolutionary movement must be purged of any tendency to reproduce within itself the alienation produced by the commodity system; it must be he living critique of that system and the negation of it, carrying all the elements essential for its supercession.
-As .
-Lukacs correctly showed, revolutionary organisation is this necessary mediation between theory and practice, between man and history, between the mass of workers and the proletariat constituted as a class (Lukacs' mistake was to believe that the Bolsheviks fulfilled this role).
-If they are to be realised in practice "theoretical" tendencies or differences must be translated into organisational problems.
-It is by its present organisation that a new revolutionary movement will stand or fall.
-The final criterion of its coherence will be the compatibility of its actual form with its essential project-the international and absolute power of Workers' Councils as foreshadowed by the proletarian revolutions of the last hundred years.
-There can be no compromise with the foundations of existing society-the system of commodity production; ideology in all its guises; the State; and the imposed division of labour from leisure.
+And for this reason the future revolutionary movement must be purged of any tendency to reproduce within itself the alienation produced by the commodity system; 1 it must be the living critique of that system and the negation of it, carrying all the elements essential for its transcendence.
+As Lukacs correctly showed, revolutionary organization is this necessary mediation between theory and practice, between man and history, between the mass of workers and the proletariat constituted as a class (Lukacs' mistake was to believe that the Bolsheviks fulfilled this role).
+If they are to be realized in practice "theoretical" tendencies or differences must be translated into organizational problems.
+It is by its present organization that a new revolutionary movement will stand or fall.
+The final criterion of its coherence will be the compatibility of its actual form with its essential project -- the international and absolute power of Workers' Councils as foreshadowed by the proletarian revolutions of the last hundred years.
+There can be no compromise with the foundations of existing society -- the system of commodity production; ideology in all its guises; the State; and the imposed division of labor from leisure.

 The rock on which the old revolutionary movement foundered was the separation of theory and practice.
 Only at the supreme moments of struggle did the proletariat supersede this division and attain their truth.
-As a rule the principle seems to have been hic Rhodus, hic non salta.
-Ideology, however "revolutionary", always serves the ruling class; false consciousness is the alarm

-1. Whose defining characteristic is the dominance of work qua commodity.
-Cf. in English the pamphlet "The Decline and Fall of the Spectacular Commodity-Economy".
-14 signal revealing the presence of the enemy fifth column.
-The lie is the essential product of the world of alienation, and the most effective killer of revolutions: once an organisation which claims the social truth adopts the lie as a tactic, its revolutionary career is finished.
+As a rule the principle seems to have been hic Rhodus hic non salta.
+Ideology, however "revolutionary," always serves the ruling class; false consciousness is the alarm signal revealing the presence of the enemy fifth column.
+The lie is the essential produce of the world of alienation, and the most effective killer of revolutions: once an organization which claims the social truth adopts the lie as a tactic, its revolutionary career is finished.